 Currently, she coordinates and teaches cell and molecular biology laboratories (Bio 106) and teaches laboratories for organisms (Bio 105).
 In addition, she teaches general microbiology (Bio 330).

-Dr. Suriyapperuma attended the conference for undergraduate educators conducted by American Society for Microbiology in 2008 May and Connecticut Conference of independent Colleges on “Pedagogies of Engagement” in 2008 October and is enthusiastic in incorporating her new skills in teaching.
+Dr. Suriyapperuma attended the conference for undergraduate educators conducted by American Society for Microbiology in May, 2008, and Connecticut Conference of Independent Colleges on “Pedagogies of Engagement” in October, 2008.
+She is enthusiastic in incorporating her new skills in teaching.